ultimatemember/ultimatemember/readme.txt

 == Changelog ==

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.46: May 10, 2019 =

+* Bugfixes:
+  - Fixed extensions' upgrader
+  - Security vulnerabilities on Profile/Registration submit and file/images uploading
+  - Fixed session clean on logout

 = 2.0.45: May 08, 2019 =